 Limerick was out in force to take aim at mental illness as the Pieta House Darkness into Light Limerick 2018 walk drew thousands to Limerick city this weekend.
 It is reported that over 10,000 took part in the annual fundraiser for Pieta House.

 — #LimerickTilliDie (@ilovelimerick) May 12, 2018

-Darkness into Light walks took place all over the country, as thousands will begin walking in the middle of the night and finish the walk as dawn is breaking.
+Darkness into Light walks took place all over the country, as thousands began walking in the middle of the night and finish the walk as dawn is breaking.
 Over 100,000 people across 80 locations in Ireland and abroad took part in the annual walk last year, raising vital funds for the charity.

 Opening in 2006, Pieta House is a suicide prevention organisation that aims to help those who are in suicidal distress or engaging in self-harm.
 Since opening, Pieta House has helped over 30,000 people and opened 13 centres in Ireland.

 Speaking on the importance of the event, Pieta House CEO, Brian Higgins, told ilovelimerick, “I want to ask everybody to wake up and join us at Darkness into Light Limerick 2018 in support of families and friends affected by suicide and self-harm.
 All of our services are free, but the demand for them is ever increasing.
 We all need to wake up to the stigmas that lead people to self-harm and into suicidal crisis, and to the doors of Pieta House.”

 In addition to Darkness into Light Limerick 2018, smaller walks took place across the county in Kilmallock, Murroe, and Newcastle West.

 The Darkness into Light walks in Limerick have raised around €160,000 for the Pieta House’s crisis centre in Limerick.